Music Education Major

 - Synthesize and apply pedagogical techniques from a variety of established music education traditions (e.g. Kodaly method)

 - Communicate clearly, understandably, and appropriately with teachers, students, and parents.

 - Design instruction which will facilitate learning, consistent with the needs and interests of primary and secondary school learners

 - Design various evaluative procedures, and use the results of these procedures to assess the effectiveness of instruction

 - Analyze and think critically about teaching and learning to foster students' creative and analytical thinking skills

 - Demonstrate the ability to be equitable, sensitive, and responsive to all learners

 - Understand the legal and moral responsibilities of the teaching profession

-Download the music education concentrate courses (requires Acrobat Reader, available for free on the Adobe website).
+Download the music education concentrate courses (updated February 2014).
 Students are strongly encouraged to verify their course requirements with the Office of the Registrar.